 Disclosure: Some of the links below are affiliate links.
 This means that at no additional cost to you, Becci Abroad will earn a commission if you make a purchase via one of those links.
 This helps to pay the bills and the maintenance of the site.

 The classes and extra-course activities

-It is the Linguistic Faculty at the University of Havana which offers short-term Spanish courses for none-Spanish speakers, and you can choose the amount of time that fits that best for you; everything from 2 weeks to 6 or 9 months are available.
+It is the Linguistic Faculty at the University of Havana which offers short-term Spanish courses for non-Spanish speakers, and you can choose the amount of time that fits best for you; everything from 2 weeks to 6 or 9 months are available.

 I have taken my fair share of Spanish classes over the years.
 Even though, I have had excellent Spanish teachers in Spain (and some not quite so good), at the University of Havana I met teachers that were highly prepared professionals while also being amazing personalities!